News and Notes from the Makers of Nexus | Sonatype Blog

 Written by Derek Weeks | September 03, 2019

-DevOps transformation can require a major shift in organizational culture and “the way things are done.”
-This can be difficult in any organization, but gets incrementally more difficult as the size of the organization grows.
-When you get to the size of the U.S. government, implementing DevOps can be seemingly insurmountable.
+DevOps transformation can require a major shift in organizational culture and "the way things are done."
+This can be difficult in any organization, but gets incrementally more difficult as the organization grows.
+When you reach the size of the U.S. government, implementing DevOps can seem insurmountable.
 But, it can be done.

 Janek Claus and Svetlana Yazhuk work for General Dynamics Information Technology, implementing DevOps for clients.
 Svetlana is a DevOps engineer supporting a platform for continuous deployment of containerized applications for a large U.S. government agency.
 Together, they share challenges overcome and the platform they are using during their presentation at last year's All Day DevOps conference.